What are Fallen Angels?

 A firm/unit struggling with a situation of Fallen Angels can make changes to the process of Capital deployment by reducing the amount of capital allocated to underperforming segments and subsequently enhancing the allocations to the well-performing segments.

-- Improving the Capital allocation to the most productive segments for extending the base of revenues.
+- Improving Capital allocation line to the most productive segments for extending the base of revenues.

 - Disposing of some of the assets for raising additional funds/capital.